brian-tex/AboutMe/pages/ansible/procedures/create-an-ansible-playbook.md

+---
+layout: post
+title: Create an Ansible Playbook
-# Introduction
+subtitle: #
+tags: [ansible, automation]
+comments: true
+readtime: true
+---

-This page lists the steps needed to create a new Ansible playbook in a GitHub.
+This page lists the steps needed to create an Ansible playbook in a GitHub.

 ---
 ### How to Create a New Ansible Playbook